pandersity/pandersity.github.io/content/developers.md

 My feasablity and ethicality consulting services will walk you through all the considerations for your project and community, so that everyone is happy with the final project!

+#### Project Architecture Consultant

+I can review your architecture, from both a technical perspective and a community perspective.

+Questions I ask:
+- Does this architecture make sense in terms of technology and goals of the community?
+- Is this architecture sustainable by the community long term?
+- What training does the community need to maintain this project once it is done?

 #### Documentation Review